top of page

 It's essential to work with a qualified and experienced therapist or hypnotherapist who specializes in trauma recovery when considering hypnosis.
 Not everyone responds the same way to this approach, and you may find greater relief with another type of therapy like EMDR therapy or the Flash Technique.

 Nonetheless, Ericksonian hypnosis is so versatile and effective for so many things that it's worth trying for at least one of these benefits listed above.
 Any of the stages of trauma recovery can be an entry place for hypnosis.
-If you'd like to discuss how to use it in your trauma recovery, please call 661-233-6771.
+If you'd like to discuss how to use hypnotherapy in your trauma recovery, please call 661-233-6771.

 bottom of page